Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

-Mercury often appeared with a rooster, a symbol to herald in a new day.
+Mercury often appeared with a rooster, a symbol to herald in the new day.
 He was also depicted with a ram or goat, a symbol of fertility.
-The tortoise was a reference to a myth that Mercury invented a lyre out of a tortoise shell.
+The tortoise was a reference to a myth that Mercury invented a lyre out of a tortoiseshell.

 Ovid wrote that Mercury carried Morpheus’ dreams to sleeping humans.
 He was depicted on two early bronze coins of the Roman Republic.